Experiencing Victoria Falls- Zambia vs. Zimbabwe

 Getting up close to the majestic Victoria Falls, is what a visit to Livingstone is all about.
 There are paths that run along the gorge edge of Mosi-oa-Tunya National Park, which offer stunning views of the Eastern Cataract, which is approximately a quarter of the falls.
 Victoria Falls, which is approximately a mile in length and more than 100m high, is the largest curtain waterfall in the world.
 The Zambezi River plunges into the Batoka Gorge, which runs downstream from the waterfall.

-It’s is home to some of the most exciting white water rafting in the country.
-The Zimbabwean side is home to about two-thirds of the waterfall including the main falls.
-While the Zambian side offers great views of the remainder and includes Livingstone Island, where Dr David Livingstone first saw the falls.
+It’s home to some of the most exciting white water rafting in the country.
+The Zimbabwean side is home to about 75% or two-thirds of the waterfall including the main falls.
+While the Zambian side offers great views of the 25% or remainder of the falls.
+The remainder of the falls includes Livingstone Island, where Dr David Livingstone first saw the falls.

 On the Zimbabwean side, the town is known as Victoria Falls.
 While Livingstone is on the Zambian side.
 Both have a busy international airport and good infrastructure.
 The bridge over the Zambezi River connects Zambia and Zimbabwe just downstream of the falls.